laras126/front-end-discourse/README.md

 # Front-end Discourse

 If you call yourself a front-end developer, then you're in the right place!
+Take a read through this part, then jump right to [the issues](https://github.com/laras126/front-end-discourse/issues/).

 ## A call to action